capactio/capact/docs/type-features.md

 ## Type composition

-> **NOTE** This feature is currently not available, but is planned for future Voltron release.
+> **NOTE** This feature is currently not implemented.

 Type entities can be defined in a form of composition of other Types.
 It gives you an ability to define common Type definitions once and reuse them later.

-To enable Content Creator to compose Types in JSON schema, we use, among other things, [built-in JSON Schema combining functionality](http://json-schema.org/understanding-json-schema/reference/combining.html) .
+To enable Content Creator to compose Types in JSON schema, we use, among other things, [built-in JSON Schema combining functionality](http://json-schema.org/understanding-json-schema/reference/combining.html).
 Every time we see a reference to external JSON schema, we fetch the type and embed its schema.

 Once Content Creator submits a new Type and there is a reference to other Type, we create edges in the OCH for every single Type reference.
 It enables us to easily find Types, which are derived from original Types.